David Bowie book reveals lengths ‘heartbroken’ singer went to hide terminal cancer

 The new biography claims an anonymous member of Bowie’s circle confirmed that he had health problems “for the last 10 years before he died, and those problems were quite severe at times”.

-Lazarus: The Second Coming of David Bowie is out 1 January.
-Find another extract from the book on The Independent on Tuesday (30 December).
+Lazarus: The Second Coming of David Bowie is out on 1 January.
+Find an extract from the book in The Independent on Tuesday (30 December).

 Join our commenting forum